interlay/interbtc-spec/polkabtc-spec/docs/source/spec/replace.rst

 ReplacePeriod
 .............

-The time difference in number of blocks between a replace request is accepted by another vault and the transfer of BTC (and submission of the transaction inclusion proof) by the to-be-replaced Vault.
+The time difference between a replace request is accepted by another vault and the transfer of BTC (and submission of the transaction inclusion proof) by the to-be-replaced Vault.
+Concretely, this period is the amount by which :ref:`activeBlockCount` is allowed to increase before the redeem is considered to be expired.
 The replace period has an upper limit to prevent griefing of vault collateral.

 .. *Substrate* ::